FUND YOUR TRAVELS WITH SEASONAL WORK

 Check out the sub-reddit post to get a better visual on the difference between the classification yard compared to the departure yard, where you should be hiding, etc. As Huckstah has stated, all this information is publicly available on the Internet on train hopping forums or rail fan websites.
 I have compiled this list here to put many resources together in one spot for your reading pleasure.
 Check out the vagabond group here to find your train.

-Rather than reinvent the wheel I will link to a few websites that have already covered this important information on rideable train cars.
+Rather than reinvent the wheel I will link to a few websites that have already covered this important information on rideable train cars with some short blurbs of my own on cars.
 Hobo Shoestrings blog covers in great detail many of the train cars you can ride with a strong emphasis on junk train cars.
 Check out the list from Hobo Shoestring here, “What Train Cars Hoboes Ride!”

 That covers most of the safe junk train cars to ride, but what about high priority Intermodal cars?
 How do you know what is safe to ride and what’s suicide or unsafe to catch on the fly?
 Well, below is a great read posted by Kokomojoe from Squat the Planet that covers IM/DS, “Safe Rideable Intermodal Cars!”